 2. Air quality monitoring:

-• Purpose: Monitoring air quality involves measuring the concentration of various gases and particulates in the atmosphere.
-Low-pressure sensors are used to detect and measure the presence of harmful gases, such as carbon dioxide (CO2), ozone (O3), and volatile organic compounds (VOCs).
+•Purpose: Air quality monitoring involves measuring the concentration of various gases and particles in the atmosphere.
+While low pressure sensors themselves cannot measure gas concentrations, they play an important role in sampling and detecting pressure changes relevant to analysing pollutants such as carbon dioxide (CO₂), ozone (O₃) and volatile organic compounds (VOCs).

-• Application: In air quality monitoring systems, low-pressure sensors help assess the concentration of pollutants at low pressure levels, ensuring that air quality remains within safe limits.
-These sensors are essential in urban environments, industrial areas, and enclosed spaces like buildings and tunnels where air quality needs to be continuously monitored.
+•Application: In air quality monitoring systems, low-pressure sensors support the assessment of pollutant concentrations, especially at low pressure conditions.
+They help to ensure that air quality remains within safe limits.
+These sensors are mainly used in urban areas, industrial plants and enclosed spaces such as buildings and tunnels where continuous monitoring is required.

 3. Gas detection in environmental research:

-• Application: Low-pressure sensors are used in laboratories, field studies, and remote sensing equipment to measure the concentration of greenhouse gases (such as methane and carbon dioxide) and other environmentally significant gases.
-These measurements help researchers study topics like greenhouse gas emissions, atmospheric chemistry, and the effects of pollutants on ecosystems.
+•Application: Low-pressure sensors are used in measurement systems for laboratories, field studies and remote sensing systems to analyse greenhouse gases such as methane (CH₄) and carbon dioxide (CO₂) as well as other environmentally relevant gases.
+These measurements support researchers in analysing greenhouse gas emissions, atmospheric chemistry and the effects of pollutants on ecosystems.

 4. Barometric pressure measurement in altitude studies: